- December 16, 2018

-The Wolper Law Firm is currently investigating claims against Christopher Hellman (CRD 6584084),a former Financial Adviser at Merrill Lynch in Boca Raton, Florida.
+The Wolper Law Firm, P.A. is currently investigating claims against Christopher Hellman (CRD 6584084),a former Financial Adviser at Merrill Lynch in Boca Raton, Florida.
 Christopher Hellman has been in the securities industry for less than three years and previously worked at FMS Bonds.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on September 20, 2018, Christopher Hellman was terminated by Merrill Lynch for “Conduct including failure to adhere to Firm standards regarding selling away and failure to fully disclose participation in outside business activities.”